Currently the Institute has 6 PhD students who are the recipients of ILWS scholarships.

 Kendal Krause is supervised by Dr Skye Wassens, and co-supervisors Dr Kim Jenkins (UNSW) and ILWS post-doc Dr Ben Wolfenden.
 Kendall is looking at zooplankton in a freshwater system.
 Her research is aligned with the Environmental Water research theme.

-Jenny Woods is supervised by A/Prof Jonathon Howard, Dr Ndungi wa Mungai and Dr Karen Bell.
-She is looking at the issue of flooding in North Wagga Wagga.
-Her topic is "Community spirit: the missing link for flood recovery".
+Jenny Woods graduated in 2017 and was supervised by Dr Jonathon Howard, Dr Ndungi wa Mungai and Dr Karen Bell.
+She lookeding at the issue of flooding in North Wagga Wagga.
+Her topic was "Community spirit: the missing link for flood recovery".
 Her research is aligned with Rural and Regional Communities research theme.

 Abbie Spiers began her PhD in July 2011, with supervisors Prof Max Finlayson and A/Prof Rosy Black.
 Her topic is 'An exploration of community perceptions about wetland health in New Zealand'.
 Her research was aligned with the Sustainable Water SRA.
-(She submitted September 2016)
+Abbie graduated in 2017.

 Saideepa (Deepa) Kumar completed her PhD in February 2016.
 Her supervisors were Prof Allan Curtis, Dr Paul Humphries, Dr Emily Mendham and Dr Wendy Merritt (ANU).
 Deepa's PhD examines the contemporary topic of the management of environmental water in the Murray-Darling Basin in Australia.
 Deepa's research commenced in 2012 as part of a National Centre for Groundwater Research and Training (NCGRT) project and was aligned with the Social Research for Natural Resource Management SRA.